Nuuanu Park Place

 No analysis available

 Sewer inclusion is extremely well supported.
-Multiple remarks explicitly name sewer, and the current MLS data is unanimous at 18/18 listings.
-This is a very strong building-level feature with no sign of it being a temporary or copy-paste error.
+Multiple remarks name sewer directly, and the MLS data is unanimous (19/19), which strongly suggests a consistent building-level fee item.

 No analysis available